kleinbottle/css-colors/docs/manual.typ

   #rect(width: 100%, height: auto, fill: css("darkorchid"))

-+ CSS Colors may be invoked either with lowercase or CamelCase.
++ CSS colors may be specified in either lowercase or CamelCase.

   ```
   #import "@preview/css-colors:0.1.0": *